jennybc/gapminder/README.md

 Per-capita GDP (Gross domestic product) is given in units of [international dollars](http://en.wikipedia.org/wiki/Geary%E2%80%93Khamis_dollar), "a hypothetical unit of currency that has the same purchasing power parity that the U.S. dollar had in the United States at a given point in time" -- 2005, in this case.

-Package contains two data frames or tibbles:
+Package contains two main data frames or tibbles:

 -   `gapminder`: 12 rows for each country (1952, 1955, ..., 2007).
 It's a subset of ...
 -   `gapminder_unfiltered`: more lightly filtered and therefore about twice as many rows.